stewofkc/NHentai-android/README.md

 WARNING: This application contains sexually explicit content that is not suitable for minors.

-You can download release version from here: https://github.com/fython/NHentai-android/releases
+You can get more information about the kinds of content you should avoid: http://blog.hidemysearches.com/benefits-of-search-anonymity/

 ## Suspension of maintenance